-Oil plummets 6% as Saudi output seen returning soon after attacks
+Oil plummets 5% as Saudi output seen returning soon after attacks

 In the immediate fallout from the attacks, state-owned producer Saudi Aramco told some Asian refiners it would meet its oil commitments, albeit with changes, sources said.

-Saudi Energy Minister Prince Abdulaziz bin Salman will hold a news conference at 1700 GMT.
+Saudi Energy Minister Prince Abdulaziz bin Salman will hold a news conference at 1715 GMT, giving what would be the first official update since Aramco announced on Sunday that attacks on its plants had knocked out about half of the kingdom’s production.

 “We need a proper damage assessment, we need to see a recovery plan.
 Before that, we don’t really know how much oil will be offline for how long and that’s the basic question people having been posing since Saturday,” said Samuel Ciszuk, founding partner at Stockholm-based ELS Analysis.